Recodify/RecodifyLogging/README.md

 To begin using:

-1. Use NuGet to `Install-Package Recodify.Logging.Trace -Pre`
+1. Use NuGet to `Install-Package Recodify.Logging.Trace`
 2. Wherever an existing `TraceSource` is required you can use `ITraceSource` and inject the concrete implementation `SanitisedTraceSource` or general `TraceSource`

 Dependencies